luisfop/Ecommerce-case/README.md

 How to Use
 Open the browser and go to url: https://localhost:3000

 The land page is the login form.
-To check the list of products please click login.
+To check the list of products and the other features,please click login